stevenbenner/stevenbenner.com/src/content/posts/2010-01-29-external-templates-for-the-dataview-control-microsoft-ajax-library-4.0.md

 		<script src="scripts/MyWidget.js" type="text/javascript"></script>
 		<script type="text/javascript">
 			// this should come from a javascript include tag, but for the
-			// sake of example, im embedding it here for you var MyWidgetData = [
+			// sake of example, i'm embedding it here for you var MyWidgetData = [
 				{ Name: "Steven Benner", WebSite: "https://stevenbenner.com/" },
 				{ Name: "Bill Gates", WebSite: "http://www.gatesfoundation.org/" },